erichgess/erichgess.github.io/source/_posts/2014-03-06-building-a-rabbitmq-library-in-f-number.markdown

 myQueue.Publish "Hello, World"
 {% endcodeblock %}
 Primarily because I think `publishToMyQueue "Hello, World"` is a litle more readable than `myQueue.Publish "Hello, World"`.

+This is one of my first major design efforts in F#.
+By which I mean that I started by designing and thinking about the problem rather than just hacking or trying to learn.
+As such, it went exceptionally well.